aVariengien/planarwar/README.md

 There is also a Code::Blocks project included that uses Release and Debug directories in /bin and /obj.

-The game is also available online at perso.ens-lyon/alexandre.variengien/
+The game is also available online at perso.ens-lyon/alexandre.variengien/.
+This web version was compiled into WebAssembly with Emscripten and Raylib for web.

 Enjoy !